A graduate of Medaille College as an Education major, Drew shares his knowledgable insight into the world of teaching.

-In order to be more in line with Common Core standards, the edTPA decided to shift some things around in their lesson plans.
-Some items were completely removed while others were changed or updated.
-This article will focus on two new additions to their lesson plans—Central Focus and Academic Language—and how to write them effectively.
+In order to be more in line with Common Core standards, the edTPA has shifted some things around in their lesson plans.
+Some items were completely removed and others were changed or updated.
+This article will focus on two important components in lesson plans—Central Focus and Academic Language—and how to write them effectively.

 What Is the Central Focus?